ruxailab/gsoc/ideas.md

 Usability testing LAB. fits with this premise and for these reasons it should be addressed to relearn what was done in local environments and change to new paradigms that remote systems could offer.
 This work will be focused on the development of a set of tools that will provide the foundations of an open source community that helps to develop the future of the usability LABs.

 ---
-### Development of an eye tracking recognition system
+### Continue development of an eye tracking recognition system
 ***Keywords:** Artificial Inteligence (AI), Accessibility, Javascript, Front-end.*

 Eye tracking is a sensor technology that makes it possible for a computer or other device to know where a person is looking.
 An eye tracker can detect the presence, attention and focus of the user.
 It allows for unique insights into human behavior and facilitates natural user interfaces in a broad range of devices.
 The ability to control a computer using the eyes is also vital for people who are unable to speak or use their hands.